CartoDB/research-public/geopython25-workshop/materials/README.md

 Quoting CARTO's quickstart guide on Spatial Indexes:

-> *Spatial Indexes are multi-resolution, hierarchical grids that are “geolocated” by a short reference string, rather than a complex geometry*
+> *Spatial Indexes are multi-resolution, hierarchical grids that are “geolocated” by a short reference string, rather than a complex geometry.*

 Spatial indexes are, therefore, some kind of IDs that always point to the same portion of land.
 We can also traverse a hierarchy of cells: having the ID of a cell, we can get the parent cell (a larger cell that contains the one we are working with) or the children cell (all the cells that are contained within it).